davide-casiraghi/laravel-testimonials/README.md

 - /testimonialGroups
 - /testimonials

-Accessing to this routes you can manage new column groups and columns.
+Accessing to this routes you can manage new testimonial groups and testimonials.

 ### Replace the snippet occurrances